fluxcd/helm-operator/docs/faq.md

 Flux doesn't delete resources by default, you can enable Flux garbage collection feature by passing the command-line flag `--sync-garbage-collection` to `fluxd`.

-With Flux garbage collection enabled, Helm operator will receive the delete event and will purge the Helm release.
+With Flux garbage collection enabled, Helm Operator will receive the delete event and will purge the Helm release.

 ### I've manually deleted a Helm release.
 Why is Flux not able to restore it?